lavingiasa/UnderwaterRaiding/GameDesignDoc.md

 	+ Low HP
 	+ Moves very quickly
 	+ Cannot shoot
-	+ Moves in a sinusodal fashion towards the centre
+	+ Moves along a diagonal
 + ##### Shark:
-	+ Shoots from 3 different places
+	+ Shoots
 	+ High HP
 	+ Very slow
-	+ Only moves left and right
+	+ Only moves in a zig zag motion towards the bottom
 + ##### Mantaray:
 	+ Shoots balls of lightning
 	+ Medium/Slowish
 	+ Medium HP
-	+ Forward, left and right
+	+ Forward

 #### Power Ups:
 + ##### Medal:
 	+ Gives plus a bunch of points
-	+ Is only there for 10 seconds
-	+ Stays in place
+	+ Moves down quickly
 + ##### Shield:
 	+ Gives the player invincibiility for a couple of seconds
-	+ Stays in place
-	+ Is only there for 5 seconds
+	+ Moves down
+	+ Lasts for a bit of time
 + ##### +1 Bomb:
 	+ Gives you one more bomb
 	+ Moves to the bottom of the screen
-	+ Is only there for 3 seconds
 + ##### Weapon Power-Up:
 	+ Moves down, left, and right
 	+ Makes your beams wider
-	+ Lasts for the whole game
+	+ Lasts for a bit of time

 ## Controls:
-+ Arrow Keys: Move your direction within the scene
++ WASD: Move your direction within the scene
 + Space: Shoot a bullet
 + B: Bombs people
 + P: Pause the game